 - Bad Formatting of content : If your content is not laid out and formatted correctly, it makes it harder to read.
 There are many webpages where the entire page content is in a big single paragraph.

-- Bad Page Layout : A bad web template which make it look like a content farm with no content but just a lot of ads.
+- Bad Page Layout : A bad web template that make it look like a content farm with no content but just a lot of ads.

 - Use of Ajax : While proper use of Ajax technology makes your website prettier and snappier, it also makes the website pages harder to track.